Four Rabbis Find Yeshua (Jesus)

 The first event that we know about happened in a small town in southern Poland, Pinczow (near Krakow), around the year 1680.
 Four well-known rabbis – Rabbi Krokeffer and Rabbi Sender, both from what is now the Czech Republic, and Rabbi Chaija Chajon from Turkey met with the Chief Rabbi of Pinczow, interestingly called by his people “Rabbi Megalleh Amukkoth” (the one who discovers deep mysteries).

 After intensive studies of the scriptures, especially as they compared the Hebrew Prophets with the New Testament, the veil began to fall from the eyes of the four rabbis.
-They saw that many of the Old Testament prophecies were fulfilled in the person of Yeshua the Messiah.
+They saw that many of the Old Testament prophecies were fulfilled in the person of Yeshua the Messiah (Jesus Christ).
 They began to understand that Yeshua of Nazareth is the Messiah of Israel and the Savior of mankind.
 These four rabbis shared two convictions: It was clear to them they should not join any Gentile Christian church for if they did, they would cease to be Jews.
 They would preach the Gospel only in secret among close friends.

-The Messianic Jewish community begins
+The Messianic Jewish Church begins

 Until then, Jews who accepted Yeshua as their Messiah had to give up all Jewish elements of their lifestyle.
 Now, for the first time, these Jewish believers in Yeshua were allowed to continue living as Jews.
 Many congregations among the Anglicans, Baptists, and other denominations helped to develop what was called the “Christian Hebrew Movement.”
 Jews, who accepted Yeshua as their Messiah, formed Hebrew groups inside and under the umbrella of Gentile Christian churches.
 This was a radical missionary concept for that era.